simon0302010/duck-dueller-v2/README.md

 <h3 align="center" style="color: #ff4949">
 Duck Dueller has reached the end of active development.
 I might make updates sometimes, but official support has ended.
-<br><br>
-I will be collaborating on a new bot, keep checking back for a link to that.
 </h3>

 <h2 align="center">